fog/fog/lib/fog/rackspace/docs/block_storage.md

 	volume.destroy

-**Note**: You cannot delete a volume until all of its dependent snaphosts have been deleted.
+**Note**: You cannot delete a volume until all of its dependent snapshots have been deleted.

 ## List Snapshots